 OpenReq industry partners from different domains have build solutions for their own businesses using OpenReq components.

 Within this project vogella evaluated what it is needed to potentially increase the involvement of Eclipse Contributors to work on open bugs (requirements).
 This includes solving important bugs, closing irrelevant bugs or identify right Contributors to work on a certain bug.
 We found out, that showing Eclipse Contributors a list of personalized prioritized bugs really enforce them to work on bugs and that showing them a list of the most discussed bugs of the month helps them to keep track on what is mostly being discussed and has a high visibility at the moment.
-We developed an Eclipse Plugin which shows a personalized and prioritized lists of open bugs for the Eclipse IDE project.
+We developed an Eclipse Plugin which shows a personalized and prioritized lists of open bugs in Bugzilla for the Eclipse IDE project.
 For the prioritization of the bugs, personal interests of the Contributor as well as the relevance of a bug for the whole Eclipse IDE project are considered.
 The prioritization is done using a MAUT algorithm.
 The Plugin offers, a view which shows personalized and prioritized bug reports and feature requests (requirements) from bugs.eclipse.org and a view which shows the most discussed bugs in the last 30 days from bugs.eclipse.org.
-It can be installed from the Eclipse Marketplace by either dragging the installation link to a running Eclipse workspace,
+Due to the fact that the Eclipse Project started to migrate to GitHub in the early 2022, the issue tracking system Bugzilla will not exclusively be used and the Eclipse Plugin was removed from the Eclipse Marketplace in April 2022.

 The whole OpenReq project is an open source project and is available at GitHub.